adefemi171/terraform-gha/README.md

 ### Requirements for Minikube

-The following tools are required for deploying the GitHub Actions Runner on Minikube:
+The following tools are required for deploying GitHub Actions Runner Controller on Minikube:

 * `docker` (up and running)
 * `terraform` (1.0+)